 When Is the Best Time

-I've been living in this area for three years already, and I always show family and friends this unique piece of nature, and I never get bored.
+I've been living in this area for more than three years already, always showing family and friends this unique piece of nature and never getting bored.
 I visited the Partnachklamm in all seasons; all are different but breathtaking.

 Where is the Gorge the Partnachklamm?